mmguero/python-mmguero/README.md

 * `GitClone` - create a local git clone
 * `LoadFileIfJson` - does this file contain valid json? if so, load and return it
 * `LoadStrIfJson` - is this string valid json? if so, load and return it
+* `PopLine` - "pop" lines from the beginning of a text file
 * `pushd` - chdir to directory as context manager, returning automatically
 * `RemoveEmptyFolders` - recursively remove empty subfolders
 * `RemovePrefix` - remove a prefix from a string
 * `RemoveSuffix` - remove a suffix from a string
 * `RunProcess` - run command with arguments and return its exit code, stdout, and stderr
+* `RunSubProcess` - execute a shell process returning its exit code and output
 * `SameFileOrDir` - return true if os.path.samefile, also False on exception
 * `sha256sum` - calculate a sha256 hash of a file
 * `SizeHumanFormat` - nice human-readable file sizes
-* `str2bool` - convenient boolean argument parsing
+* `str2bool` and `str2boolorextra` - convenient boolean argument parsing
 * `Tablify` - print a list of lists into a nice table
 * `TemporaryFilename` - a context manager returning a temporary filename which is deleted upon leaving the context
 * `TestSocket` - test if a remote port is open